ZTF SN Ia DR2: Overview: Overview of the released data

 \subsection{Spectra}

-This DR2 contains 5138 spectra associated to the 3628 SNe Ia in our spectroscopically confirmed sample.
+This DR2 contains 5138 spectra associated with the 3628 SNe Ia in our spectroscopically confirmed sample.
 Each target has at least one spectrum with sufficient quality to enable a secured “Ia” classification, and 28\% have multiple spectra.
 Most of our spectra (60\%) have been acquired by the SEDm and, thanks to the observing strategy of the BTS program, the vast majority of these have been acquired near or before maximum light.
-In addition to the SEDm, we obtained data from many other facilities, such as the Liverpool Telescope \citep[7.6\%;][]{steele2004}, the Palomar 200-inch Hale Telescope \citep[7.3\%;][]{} and European Southern Observatory's New Technology Telescope (NTT), as part of the ePESSTO program \citep[6.5\%;][]{smartt2015}.
+In addition to the SEDm, we obtained data from many other facilities, such as the Liverpool Telescope \citep[7.6\%;][]{steele2004}, the Palomar 200-inch Hale Telescope \citep[7.3\%;][]{}, and European Southern Observatory's New Technology Telescope (NTT), as part of the ePESSTO program \citep[6.5\%;][]{smartt2015}.

-All spectra have been matched with the \texttt{snid} classification algorithm \citep{blondin2007} using a custom template library made of 370 templates (available upon request).
-This matching was used as initial classification indicator and to derive SN-feature based redshifts for all our targets.
-For further details of how further sub-classifications were performed see Section \ref{sec:dr2data_subclass}, as well as \num{Dimitriadis et al.} and \num{\cite{dr2burgaz2024}}.
+All of the spectra were matched with the \texttt{snid} classification algorithm \citep{blondin2007} using a custom template library made of 370 templates (available upon request).
+This matching was used as an initial classification indicator and to derive SN-feature-based redshifts for all our targets (for further details of how further subclassifications were performed see Sect. \ref{sec:dr2data_subclass}, as well as \cite{dr2dimitriadis} and \cite{dr2burgaza}).